place-labs/orthograph-err/README.md

     token: ''
 ```

-Issue will appear as inline annotations against their source.
+Issues will appear as inline annotations against their source.
 Each enabled rules engine will receive it's own check, which may used for branch protection if desired.

 For an example of this action in use, see [PlaceOS/docs](https://github.com/PlaceOS/docs).